akej74/hdri-sun-aligner/README.md

 - The object is rotated in alignment with the vector from the bright light in the HDRI

 # Installation of OpenCV library
-HDRI Sun Aligner uses the "OpenCV" library for image processing, which needs to be installed as follows:
+HDRI Sun Aligner uses the "OpenCV" library for image processing, which needs to be installed as follows (close Blender before running these commands):

 ```
 cd <path to blender>\2.80\python\bin